GenericMappingTools/pygmt/doc/minversions.md

 - Drop support for core package dependencies (NumPy, pandas, Xarray) 2 years after their initial release.

-In accordance with this policy, the PyGMT team has also decided:
+In accordance with this policy, the PyGMT team has also decided to:

 - Drop support for GMT versions 3 years after their initial release, while ensuring at least two latest minor versions remain supported.